skazsi/skazsi.github.io/_articles/coder-developer-engineer.md

 We would expect from our professional players that on top of being good players, they can talk to the press, not blame the club or other players after a loss, do not appear in the tabloid press in questionable or unethical situations, wear the club's uniform at formal events, etc. We could continue this list for a long time, but you probably got the point already.

 As a software engineering manager, I see my team as a professional football team, not as an amateur team or as friends playing football in their free time.
-While all the software coders, software developers and software engineers can write code well, I'm generally interested in software engineers only in my team.
+While all the software coders, software developers and software engineers can write code well, I’m generally looking for software engineers for my team.
 But why?

 During my career, I only developed big enterprise software, where the business context and the working environment are complex.
 There are various stakeholders often demanding contradicting requirements.
 The IT infrastructure is a mess.
 No one seems to know the next steps.
 Deadlines are simply unrealistic.
 Bureaucracy and processes all over.
 Decisions are often made authoritatively without pragmatism and logical evaluation.